Boulder Australian Opal Freeform Cabochon no.9 media thumbnails

 Only 1 in stock!

-Freeform cabochon of Queensland Australian boulder opal, measuring 10 × 6.5 × 5 mm and 3.4 total carats (opal plus ironstone matrix).
-Small in size but with its own personality: the multicolored flashes of opal emerge from the earthy ferruginous matrix in a compact format ideal for earrings, small pendants, or minimalist jewelry pieces with geological character.
-Unique piece numbered no.9.
+A free-form Australian Queensland boulder opal cabochon, measuring 10 × 6.5 × 5 mm and totaling 3.4 carats (opal plus ironstone matrix).
+Small in size but with its own personality: the multicolored flashes of the opal emerge from the earthy ironstone matrix in a compact format ideal for earrings, small pendants, or minimalist jewelry pieces with geological character.

 Mineral Australian Boulder Opal with ironstone matrix